 Stocks receive better grades (higher scores) for having higher scores for the quality subcomponents and worse grades (lower scores) for lower scores for the subcomponents.

-Constellation Energy Corporation has a Quality Score of 53, which is Average.
+Exelon Corporation has a Quality Score of 36, which is Weak.

-Exelon Corporation has a Quality Score of 41, which is Average.
+Constellation Energy Corporation has a Quality Score of 22, which is Weak.

 The Quality Stock Winner: No Clear Winner

-Neither Constellation Energy Corporation or Exelon Corporation has a high enough Quality Grade to be considered a “winner.”
+Neither Exelon Corporation or Constellation Energy Corporation has a high enough Quality Grade to be considered a “winner.”
 Investors who are considering these companies should do additional due diligence and research to see if either could be a good addition to their portfolios.
-It’s important to look at a wide range of financial metrics in order to determine if Constellation Energy Corporation or Exelon Corporation is the better investment when it comes to quality.
+It’s important to look at a wide range of financial metrics in order to determine if Exelon Corporation or Constellation Energy Corporation is the better investment when it comes to quality.

-Constellation Energy Corporation and Exelon Corporation’s Momentum Grades
+Exelon Corporation and Constellation Energy Corporation’s Momentum Grades

 | Company | Ticker | Momentum |